nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 ### Zen Mode

-In zen-mode you can check and improve all items you have selected.
+In Zen mode you can check and improve all items you have selected.

 ### Search and replace